-Honduras suspends rights as state of exception takes effect
+Honduras suspends rights in 2 big cities amid gang crackdown

 The decree published Monday will last one month, but lawmakers will have the ability to extend it, something that has happened repeatedly in El Salvador since a state of exception was imposed in March.

 The Honduran measures affect constitutional rights of association, free movement, searches and arrests.
-The decree gave as justification the threat to life and property posed by the gangs in both cities.
+The decree by President Xiomara Castro’s government gave as justification the threat to life and property posed by the gangs in both cities.

 Retired National Police Commissioner Leandro Osorio said the measures would not only seek to prevent crime, but would also carry repressive actions.